explorer436/programming-playground/JavaPlayground/src/datastructures/vectors/Notes.md

 A vector is a generic extensible array type.

+TODO : Are they used extensively today?
+This may not be worth too much attention.

 #### What Are Vectors?

 A vector is a type-safe, dynamic collection class similar to an array with advanced